mrdbourke/tensorflow-deep-learning/README.md

 * ✅ Polish GitHub readme (what you're reading now) with extra resources:
   * data links used in course
   * extra resources & curriculum
-* 🔜 Upload slides for each section, done for: 00, 01, 02, 03, 04, 05, 06 (see [course materials](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials))
+* 🔜 Upload slides for each section, done for: 00, 01, 02, 03, 04, 05, 06, 07 (see [course materials](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials))
-* 🔜 Upload video notebooks for each section, done for: 00, 01, 02, 03, 04, 05, 06 (see [.video_notebooks/](https://github.com/mrdbourke/tensorflow-deep-learning/tree/main/video_notebooks))
+* 🔜 Upload video notebooks for each section, done for: 00, 01, 02, 03, 04, 05, 06, 07 (see [.video_notebooks/](https://github.com/mrdbourke/tensorflow-deep-learning/tree/main/video_notebooks))
 * Make Colab overview video (Colab is the tool we'll be using for the whole course)
 * Make course resource overview video (e.g. how to use this GitHub, Discussions page, exercises, extra-curriculum etc)
 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 14 Apr 2021 - recorded 12 videos for notebook 08, finished the section! time to make slides for 09 and get into it
 * 10 Apr 2021 - recorded 4 videos for notebook 08
 * 9 Apr 2021 - recorded 6 videos for notebook 08
 * 8 Apr 2021 - recorded 10 videos for notebook 08! more coming tomorrow! home stretch baby!!!